-9 people were shot in 2 New Orleans shootings overnight.
-At least 1 person has died
+2 killed and 7 injured in overnight shootings in New Orleans

-(CNN)Two shootings in New Orleans overnight left one dead and eight others injured, police said Sunday.
+(CNN)Two shootings in New Orleans overnight left two people dead and seven others injured, police said Sunday.

 The first shooting happened in the city's Fifth District shortly before midnight.
 Officers found five victims with gunshot wounds, the New Orleans Police Department said.

-All five were taken to a hospital, where one died.
+All five were taken to a hospital.
 Police learned two additional shooting victims were also taken to a hospital in private vehicles.
+Late Sunday morning, police said two of those seven shooting victims had died.

 In a separate incident, two people were shot in the Central Business District around 2 a.m.
 CT (3 a.m.
 ET), NOPD tweeted.
 The conditions of those two shooting victims were not immediately released.